We Have Always Lived in the Castle: Plot

 Mary Katherine "Merricat" Blackwood lives with her older sister Constance and their ailing Uncle Julian in a large house on extensive grounds, in isolation from the nearby village.
 Constance has not left their home in six years, going no farther than her large garden.
 Uncle Julian, who uses a wheelchair, obsessively writes and re-writes notes for his memoirs, while Constance takes care of him.

-Six years prior, Constance and Merricat's parents John and Ellen, their aunt Dorothy, and their younger brother Thomas died after being poisoned with arsenic, which was mixed into the family's sugar bowl and sprinkled onto blackberries at dinner.
+Six years prior, Constance and Merricat's parents John and Lucy, their aunt Dorothy, and their younger brother Thomas died after being poisoned with arsenic, which was mixed into the family's sugar bowl and sprinkled onto blackberries at dinner.
 Julian was also poisoned, but survived.
 Merricat was not present at the time, as she had been sent to bed without dinner as punishment.
 Constance, the only person at the table who didn't put sugar on her berries, was arrested and charged with murder, but was acquitted.
 The people of the village believe that Constance got away with murder, leading them to ostracize the family.

 The three remaining Blackwoods have since grown accustomed to their isolation, leading a quiet, happy existence.
 Merricat is the family's sole contact with the outside world.
 She walks into the village twice a week and carries home groceries and library books.
 On these trips, she is faced directly with the hostility of the villagers, and often taunted by groups of children with an accusing rhyme about the poisoned sugar.
 Merricat is protective of her sister and practices sympathetic magic that she believes maintains borders around the house.

 Merricat feels that a dangerous change is approaching, but before she can warn Constance, their estranged cousin Charles appears for a visit and is welcomed into the home.
 Charles begins to get close to Constance and gain her confidence.
 Charles is aware of Merricat's hostility and is increasingly rude to her and impatient of Julian's weaknesses.
 He makes many references to the money the sisters keep locked in their father's safe, and gradually forms something of an alliance with Constance, encouraging her to leave her home.
 Merricat perceives Charles as a threat and tries various magical and otherwise disruptive means to drive him from the house.
 Uncle Julian is increasingly disgusted by Charles and suspects that Charles came there for the Blackwoods' fortune.